Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Experimental Considerations

 \subsection{Object regularization}

 Object regularization includes ensuring the reconstructed object is smooth, using Gaussian or Butterworth filters in real- and reciprocal-space respectively, as well as total variation denoising.
-These smoothing filters can be applied both in the plane of the object and along the beam-direction for multi-slice and joint ptychography-tomography.
-For accurate recovery of slices, multi-slice ptychography in particular requires regularization along the beam-direction~\cite{chen2021electron}.
-The strongest regularization is that all slices are identical.
-This strict assumption can be relaxed by instead enforcing first-order total variation denoising, allowing for non-identical slices.
+These smoothing filters can be applied both in the plane of the object and along the beam-direction for multi-slice and joint ptychographic tomography.
+For accurate recovery of slices, multi-slice ptychography in particular requires regularization along the beam-direction~\citep{chen2021electron}.
+The strongest such regularization is that all slices have identical phase contributions.
+This strict assumption can be relaxed by instead enforcing first-order total variation denoising, allowing for non-identical slices which ideally approach scattering from the substrate/vacuum at large distances from the sample.

 Separating the phase and amplitude components of the complex-valued reconstructed object is a challenge in electron ptychography.
 For weakly-scattering objects (or equivalently sufficiently thin slices of strongly-scattering objects in multi-slice ptychography), the amplitude of the reconstructed object should vary negligibly from unity.
-As such, we can reduce the solution-space dimensionality in half by employing the strong-phase approximation and constraining the amplitude to unity at each iteration.
+As such, we can reduce the solution-space dimensionality by a factor of two by employing the pure-phase approximation and constraining the amplitude to unity at each iteration.
 Taking this a step further, the object itself can be stored as the real-valued potential directly, $\mathcal{O}(\boldsymbol{r}) = \mathrm{e}^{\mathrm{i} V(\boldsymbol{r})}$.
-In addition to the obvious memory efficiencies this affords, it further allows us to impose additional regularization constraints on the potential directly.
-Notably atomic potentials are, by nature, non-negative and thus we can enforce positivity by clipping negative values to zero.
+In addition to the memory efficiencies this affords, it further allows us to impose additional regularization constraints on the potential directly.
+Notably, atomic potentials are, by nature, non-negative and thus we can enforce positivity by clipping negative values to zero.
 Moreover, positivity can be combined with shrinkage filters, whereby a constant phase-shift is subtracted from the current estimate at each iteration prior to zero-clipping, to promote atomicity by forcing the background to zero.
+We note however that this constraint is rather aggressive, especially in early iterations, and can result in artificially suppressing scattered signal.